arochagabriel/cafetownsend-assignment/README.md

 Automatically you'll see a tab open with Allure report about your testing.

 ## For Maintainability
-1) If you want to see the interaction and your test being executing
+1) If you want to see the interaction and your test execution
     - Install VNC Viewer in your notebook
     - After the step 3 (Run Docker, Selenium enviroment), open vnc viewer and create the conexions (two by each nodes) -0.0.0.0:5901, password: 'secret' -0.0.0.0:5902, password: 'secret'
 2) Ways to add more test case
     - Create your feature file inside (test/e2e/features)
     - Create your steps-definitions (test/e2e/steps)
     - Create and identify the elements that you're going interactive with (test/e2e/pages)